 Pedophiles parade as priests and false teachers, as preachers.
 Pastors auctioneer salvation at altar calls.
 Leaders demand a loyalty that teeters on idolatry.
 Polity is weak and polarization, intense.

 As grievous as the portrait is, it’s not new.
-Within decades of her founding, the Church was already depicted as both reprehensible and beautiful.
-The apostle John records a vision that steals your breath: churches serving diligently, but out of devotion to tradition more than Christ and churches loving well yet tolerating false teachings and sexual sins (Rev 2.2-4, 14, 19-20).
+Within decades of her founding, the Church was already depicted by the apostle John as a contradiction.
+In a vision that steals your breath, John describes the Bride of Christ as commendable but reprehensible.
+Diligent, but devoted to tradition more than Christ.
+Loving well, but sanctioning false teaching and sexual sins (Rev 2.2-4, 14, 19-20).